 If you’re lucky enough to have a cat already, you’ll know two things to be true.
 First of all, these animals are simply adorable – they’re loving, beautiful creatures.
 Secondly, they’re a whole lot of work.
 You need to buy pet insurance, ensure that they have a reputable vet, feed them, play with them, socialize them and generally do all you can to make sure that they are healthy, content creatures.
 It might sound like a formidable list of chores, but that’s not necessarily a bad thing.

 You see, caring for another being is one of the most mentally healthy things you can do for yourself.
 In fact, one particular 2009 study found that looking after an animal can actually help lower your daily stress levels.
-Many studies have suggested that the stronger the bond between you and your pet is, the better the affect will be on your mental wellness.
+Many studies have suggested that the stronger the bond between you and your pet is, the better the effect will be on your mental wellness.
 In reality, having to get up and feed your feline on a Sunday morning might feel like a dull task, but it gives you a sense of routine and purpose.
 That responsibility of looking after an animal that is solely dependent on you is at once terrifying and fulfilling.

-Cats give you ‘meaningful social support’
+Cats give you “meaningful social support”

 From the moment that we’re self-aware, we’re continually reaching for a sense of belonging in our lives; something that confirms we’re on the right track, with the right people and doing the right things.
 That’s where social support comes into the equation.
-Social support means your immediate circle of friends, family and acquaintances – the people who make you, you.
-It’s a term that’s thrown around a whole lot in psychology; the main theory being that having a proper support system around you contributes to your general well-being and happiness.
+Social support means your immediate circle of friends, family, and acquaintances – the people who make you, you.
+It’s a term that’s thrown around a whole lot in psychology; the main theory is that having a proper support system around you contributes to your general well-being and happiness.

 So, what has this got to do with cats?
 Well, it may surprise you to learn that our cute little kittens could actually act as a form of social support as well.
 A 2011 study published in the Journal of Personality and Social Psychology suggested that pet owners have a better level of well-being when their pets met their “social needs.”
-Further still, there was no competition between the social support pets gave and that that humans gave.
+Further still, there was no competition between the social support pets gave and that humans gave.
 In simple terms, having a pet did not turn people into isolated animal lovers – instead, it helped them in all areas of their social life.
 That blows the crazy cat lady stereotype way out of the water – having a cat may actually help you perfect your social skills.

 You really have to earn their trust and love